top of page

 Description - (Historical, 15 Turns) On October 8th, after some morning manuvering and shirmishes, General Braxton Bragg launched his initial attack at 2pm across the Chaplin River with Cheatham's Division.
 This initial attack would be directed against McCook's Corps on the Federal left flank.
 After some early success, Hardee's two divisions attacked the Union center and suffered heavy loses.
 To the south Crittenden's entire Corps remained in it's morning position due to Wheeler's Confederate cavalry in it's front.
 Of Gilbert's Corps, only Sheridan's Division actively engaged the enemy.
 These critical Union blunders, allowed the outnumbered Confederates to attack forces roughly equal in number, but inferior in experience.

 Analysis - This has always been a popular smaller battle in the Club.
 A fifteen turn brawl pitting roughly equal forces against one another.
-The Federals release slowly giving the Confederates an early advantage.
-Once the final Union division is released though the Confederates need to be ready for a final Union counterattack aimed to regain any earlier setbacks and losses.

 38 Turns